 As you’ve seen above, the roles within an agile team are varied and each person has an important role to play.
 If the dynamics are off, the whole project could be affected.
 While a Scrum Master can help with guiding the team, sometimes an Agile Coach might be needed to help redress the balance.

 When building your team, think carefully about the different personalities and work styles of its members.
 This way you can identify any potential weaknesses and adapt accordingly.

 Communication is key.
 As such, many agile teams use cloud communication services so that every person in the team can interact in a single digital space, wherever they choose to work from.
 Make sure you have transparency across communication channels.
 This ensures that all members feel they can raise issues openly within your digital operation.

-Cloud communication services will also offer benefits for speaking directly to your customers such as reducing call waiting times, pointing customers to the right person within the organization, and, when linked with your CRM, allowing for a more personalized call experience.
+Cloud communication services, such as a cloud contact center, will also offer benefits for speaking directly to your customers such as reducing call waiting times, pointing customers to the right person within the organization, and, when linked with your CRM, allowing for a more personalized call experience.
 There are also more subtle ways to communicate who you are as a company to your customers, such as adopting a .ai domain suffix which will immediately let customers know that your company is innovative and technology focused.